adam-rumpf/Computational-Probability-and-Statistics/docs/19-Hypothesis-Testing.md

 >**Exercise**:
 Is this enough data?
 You decide to have your friends help you, so you actually only watch 5 hours and got the rest of the data from your friends.
 Is this a problem?

 We cannot determine if this is enough data without some type of subject matter knowledge.
 First we need to decide on what metric to use to determine if a difference exists, more to come on this, and second how big of a difference from a practical standpoint is of interest.
 Is a loss of 1 minute of TV show enough to say there is a difference?
 How about 5 minutes?
 These are not statistical questions, but depend on the context of the problem and often need subject matter expertise to answer.
 Often data is collected without thought to these considerations.
-There are several courses here at USAFA that attempt to answer these questions.
-It is called a sample size calculation.
+There are several methods that attempt to answer these questions, they are loosely called sample size calculations.
+This book will not focus on sample size calculations and leave it to the reader to learn more from other sources.
 For the second question, the answer depends on the protocol and operating procedures used.
 If your friends are trained on how to measure the length of commercials, what counts as an ad, and their skills verified, then it is probably not a problem to use them to collect data.
 Consistency in measurement is the key.

 The file `ads.csv` contains the data.
 Let's read the data into `R` and start to summarize.
 Remember to load the appropriate `R` packages.